 Many homeowners believe a swimming pool or hot tub will add value to their homes, but a pool or hot tub can decrease a home’s resale value.
 In addition to being a deterrent to many homebuyers, the cost of building and maintaining a pool or hot tub is not worthwhile for many homeowners.

 Each bedroom adds value to your home.
 Converting a bedroom to a home office or combining two small bedrooms could be a costly mistake.
 If you need a home office, be sure to avoid bulky, built-in furniture.
 If your bedroom is small, don’t knock down walls – instead, opt for lighter colors and slim furniture.

 Built-in or customized electronics that take up space could turn off potential homebuyers.
 As with all home renovations, over-personalization usually leads to a decrease in home value.
 This is especially true with technology, which can quickly become outdated.

 Falling in love with lavish light fixtures is one common home improvement mistake.
 While it’s tempting to pick a new and exciting style, simple is best.
 The big rage today will look dated when it’s time to sell your home.

 Too Much Carpeting

-While laying down carpet throughout your home has its perks, the negatives far outweigh the positives.
-Carpets are quick to wear down and show damage, especially when compared to hardwood and laminate floors.
+While carpeting your entire home has its perks, the negatives far outweigh the positives.
+Carpets wear down quickly and show damage, especially when compared to hardwood and laminate floors.
 Furthermore, your color and texture preferences might not match those of potential buyers.
 Most homebuyers are willing to pay more for a home with hardwood floors.

 With its patterns and textures, wallpaper is one design choice that might deter potential homebuyers.
 Wallpaper is very taste-specific and notoriously hard to remove.
 Fresh paint and neutral colors are your best bet to create a universally appealing look.